 The following questions/answers might help you in the process of applying to our graduate programs.

 Note: Applications to the Food Science and Human Nutrition graduate program are accepted for fall semester only.
-All materials must be received by February 1st for consideration for fall semester.
+All materials must be received by January 15th for consideration.

 Q. How do I apply for the graduate program and what is required?